 This year, the PDFO is excited to host a series of panels and events related to career development for both the academic and non-academic career paths.
-While UBC is preparing for a September 2021 return to campus, the PDFO is planning for a majority of our National Postdoc Appreciation Week events to be held online via Zoom.
+Our National Postdoc Appreciation Week events are held online via Zoom.
 We hope you are able to join us at these upcoming events!

 Hear from a panel of former UBC postdocs about their journeys toward securing tenure-track academic careers.
 Moderated by Professor and Faculty of Science Associate Dean, Graduate and Postdoctoral Studies Dr. Mark MacLachlan, this panel features:

 - Dr. Chelsey Geralda Armstrong - Assistant Professor, Indigenous Studies; Simon Fraser University

 - Dr. Armin Bodaghkhani - Assistant Professor, Engineering; University of Prince Edward Island

 - Dr. Saima Hirani - Assistant Professor, School of Nursing; UBC

 - Dr. Ryan Hulteen - Assistant Professor, School of Kinesiology; Louisiana State University

 - Dr. Caroline Ritter - Assistant Professor, Atlantic Veterinary College and Canada Research Chair in Veterinary Social Epidemiology (Tier 2); University of Prince Edward Island).